carsonmj/CoRoRo10/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&color=gradient&height=250&section=footer&text=Hello,%20I'm%20Minji&fontSize=70&animation=fadeIn&descSize=40&fontAlignY=70)

 ### 👨🏻‍💻 &nbsp;About Me
-💡 &nbsp;I would like to be a person who thinks 'WHY?', who is not trying to be complacent.\
+💡 &nbsp;I would like to be a person who thinks 'WHY?', who is not trying to be complacent.\<br>
 🌱 &nbsp;My motto : 'What we dwell on is who we become.'\
 ✍️ &nbsp;I am going to be a front-end developer.\
 🤝 &nbsp;I like studying by sharing views and opinions with people.